segmentstream-com/segmentstream-com.github.io/_docs/for-analyst/manual-imports.md

 Processing is automatic, it can take up to 24 hours, after which the data will appear in BigQuery.

-The contents of the files will be written to a table with the name `customCosts`, in the project and dataset configured in the DDManager Streaming integration settings.
+The contents of the files will be written to a table with the name `customCosts`, in the project and dataset configured in the **Google BigQuery** integration settings.

-The following steps have to be taken to view the DDManager Streaming integration current project and dataset:
+The following steps have to be taken to view the **Google BigQuery** integration current project and dataset:

 1. Choose your project
 2. Go to the Integrations section
-3. Select the DDManager Streaming integration
+3. Select the **Google BigQuery** integration

 ![](/img/manual.data.import.2.png)